Breaking Down Set Pieces: Picks, Packs, Stacks and More

 In the first clip of this example, a variety of screens and movement forces a smaller defender with shorter arms onto a player who is able to grab the ball from out of his reach and get a relatively simple layup.
 In the Ajax case, a smaller defender switches onto Matthijs de Ligt (no.4), who outmuscles his new marker with ease (Ajax loved this routine during De Light's time there, using it with much success).

 The other defensive quandary this causes is miscommunication.
 Defenders have to be on their tippy-toes both physically and mentally to deal with picks in this manner.
 If they slack for one second, or don't communicate well enough one with each other, then breakdowns occur.
 You don't even strictly need picks to accomplish this.
 Any contrasting movement of attacking players in close spaces puts the same sort of pressure on the defence.
 Here are a couple new examples, with little annotations this time, as it can be tricky to take in everything going on in real time.

 One quirk of football relative to basketball is that we can bunch a lot of players together in one space, and then instruct them to make their runs from there.
 In this situation the defenders again have to communicate as they cant get handsy with or even close to this swarm of attackers before they shoot off like buzzing bees in every which direction.
-Liverpool showed a great use of this in their recent match against Newcastle, completely discombobulating the home team’s defence freeing up van Dijk.
-At StatsBomb, we call these ‘packs‘.
-You can also think of them as phalanxes from military history, as the concepts are fairly similar.
+Liverpool showed a great use of this in their recent match against Newcastle, completely discombobulating the home team's defence freeing up van Dijk.
+We call these 'packs'.

 The cousin to the pack is the 'stack'.
 Instead of bunching together in one set piece wrecking ball, the attackers form into a straight line.
 This has similar disruptive effects.